Compact 3D Gaussian Splatting For Dense Visual SLAM: Related Work

 \section{Related Work}

-\textbf{Dense Visual SLAM and Localization.} SLAM~\cite{past,liu1} and localization~\cite{liu2} has become an active field for the past two decades.
+\textbf{Dense Visual SLAM.} SLAM has become an active field for the past two decades~\cite{slam2,hscnet++,slam3}.
+Traditional visual SLAM algorithms~\cite{orbslam} estimate accurate camera poses and use sparse point clouds as the map representation.
+They use manipulated key points for tracking, mapping, relocalization, and loop closing.
 DTAM~\cite{dtam} is the first method to achieve dense scene reconstruction.
 Kinectfusion~\cite{kinectfusion} uses projective iterative-closet-point (ICP) for camera tracking.
 Some learning-based methods integrate traditional geometry frameworks with deep learning networks for accurate camera tracking and mapping, such as DROID-SLAM~\cite{droidslam}.
+It achieves impressive trajectory estimations by using neural networks to leverage richer context from images with RAFT~\cite{raft} feature.
+CodeSLAM~\cite{codeslam} propose a dense representation of scene geometry which is conditioned on the intensity data from a single image and generated from a code consisting of a small number of parameters.
+DPVO~\cite{dpvo} propose a novel recurrent network architecture designed for tracking image patches across time.
+In contrast to previous SLAM approaches, we adopt implicit scene representation of the geometry and directly optimize them during mapping for accurate and dense scene representation.

-\textbf{NeRF-based SLAM.} With the proposal of Neural radiance fields (NeRF)~\cite{NeRF}, many researchers explore taking advantage of the implicit method into SLAM systems. iMAP~\cite{imap} is the first method to use a single multi-layer perceptron (MLP) to represent the scene, and NICE-SLAM~\cite{niceslam}uses learnable hierarchical feature grids.
-Vox-Fusion~\cite{voxfusion} employs octree architecture for dynamic map scalability.
-ESLAM~\cite{eslam} and Co-SLAM~\cite{coslam} further improve the scene representation with tri-planes and joint coordinate-parametric encoding. \cite{zhu1,li1,li2} use semantic feature embedding to improve scene representation.
-Point-SLAM~\cite{pointslam} uses neural point clouds for the scene representation.
-Instead of representing maps with neural implicit features, our method utilizes the explicit 3D Gaussian representation, which can significantly improve the rendering speed using splatting-based rasterization.
+\textbf{NeRF-based SLAM.} There are many scene representation methods~\cite{pseudo} for neural SLAM system such as point cloud, voxel and so on.
+With the proposal of Neural radiance fields (NeRF)~\cite{NeRF}, many researchers explore taking advantage of the implicit method into SLAM systems. iMAP~\cite{imap} is the first method to use a single multi-layer perceptron (MLP) to represent the scene, and NICE-SLAM~\cite{niceslam} uses learnable hierarchical feature grids.
+ESLAM~\cite{eslam} and Co-SLAM~\cite{coslam} further improve the scene representation with tri-planes and joint coordinate-parametric encoding.
+PLGSLAM~\cite{plgslam} proposes a novel progressive scene representation method which dynamically allocates new local scene representation trained with frames within a local sliding window, achieving high-accuracy scene reconstruction in large-scale scenes.
+MNE-SLAM~\cite{mneslam} and MCN-SLAM~\cite{mcnslam} proposes a distributed SLAM framework with implicit scene representation for accurate and efficient scene reconstruction.
+SNI-SLAM~\cite{snislam} further incorporates semantic features into the implicit scene representation, thereby improving accuracy.
+Point-SLAM~\cite{pointslam} and Loopy-SLAM~\cite{loopyslam} uses neural point clouds for the scene representation.
+Point-SLAM allows dynamically adapting the anchor point density to the information density of the input.
+NeSLAM~\cite{neslam} proposes an implicit scene representation method with depth completion and denoising network for better geometric information.
+Instead of representing maps with neural implicit features, our method utilizes the explicit 3D Gaussian representation, which can significantly improve rendering speed using splatting-based rasterization.